xuhdev/homepage-octopress-old/source/_posts/2013-05-02-track-mathematica-source-files-with-version-control-systems.markdown

 Finally, choose the plain text file you saved before in the file browser, and enjoy!

+**Note:** I noticed that this method currently doesn't work for plot.
+Please let me know if you have a method that works for plot.

 [Mathematica]: http://www.wolfram.com/mathematica/
 [Mathematica Notebook]: http://www.wolfram.com/technology/nb/